MycroftAI/documentation/docs/mycroft-technologies/overview.md

 Because PocketSphinx is trained on English speech, your **Wake Word** currently needs to be an English word, like `Hello Mike`, `Hi there Mickey` or `Hey Mike`.
 Wake Words in other languages, like Spanish, French or German, won't work as well.

 * [Precise](https://mycroft.ai/documentation/precise): Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn't matter what _words_ you want to use for your **Wake Word**.
 Instead, you train it on _sounds_.
 The downside is that Precise needs to be trained on your chosen **Wake Word**.
-Precise has been the default **Wake Word** Listener for each Mycroft Device since mid-March 2018.
-Prior to this date, PocketSphinx was the default.
+Precise is the default **Wake Word** Listener for the "Hey Mycroft" wake word, PocketSphinx provides a fallback to this if Precise is unavailable.

 ### Speech to Text \(STT\)